hunglvosu/hunglvosu.github.io/_posts/2022-10-21-Syllabus-Algs.md

  **Grading**

 - Homework (40%): Homework is **bi-weekly** and includes 5 assignments and 1 bonus assignment.
 The grade of the bonus assignment could be used to replace the lowest grade of any 5 regular assignments.
-- Weekly Quizzes (10%): We will have 4 quizzes, and two bonus quizzes.
+- Weekly Quizzes (8%): We will have 4 quizzes, and two bonus quizzes.
 The grades of two bonus quizzes could be used to replace the lowest grade of any two other quizzes.
+- Attendance (2%)
 - Midterm 1 (15%)
 - Midterm 2 (15%)
 - Final (20%): Scheduled by the university and will be comprehensive.